mvaganov/thinkwithtools/curriculum.md

   </code>
 </ul></details>
 <details><summary>Use AI to brainstorm "10 everyday frustrations" then filter ideas together</summary><ul>
-<li><i>(10-20 min)</i> Prompt: <code>List 10 everyday frustrations people have that could inspire a product.</code><ul>
+<li><i>(20-30 min)</i> Prompt: <code>List 10 everyday frustrations people have that could inspire a product.</code><ul>
   <li>Have different students generate the list with different LLMs.
 Determine with the class what the most compelling ideas are.
 Consider assigning roles to the AI to focus it's thinking.
 For example:<ul>
     <li><code>You are a pragmatic, fiscally conservative product developer.
 List 10 everyday frustrations that can be solved with a product that costs less than $5 to manufacture.</code>
     <li><code>You are a forward-thinking techno-utopian product designer.
 List frustrations you expect people will have with new technology expected within the next 1 to 5 years.</code>
     <li><code>You are a mechanically inclined DIYer with expert 3D printing skills.
-List the top 10 product ideas that people in your hackerspace have been asking you to build a product for.
+List the top 10 product ideas that people in your hacker space have been asking you to build.
 Do not include ethically dubious product ideas.</code>
   </ul>
   <li>Did the LLMs miss any important frustrations that the students are focused on?
   <li>Pick a topic with students, possibly from the list of frustrations.